Vyral/base-template/_posts/2019-09-10-meet-my-wife-and-teammate-nikki-stary.md

   - Real Estate
 excerpt: >-
   What does a listing coordinator do during a transaction?
-Today, the Stary Group’s own Nikki Star joins us to explain.
+Today, the Stary Group’s own Nikki Stary joins us to explain.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Adam+Stary/2019/The+Stary+Group-+Nikki+Stary.mp4
 pullquote: Nikki handles all the ins and outs of the real estate process.